gmarcha/vite-app/README.md

 ### Docker usage

-Easier and clearer application lifecycle management, monitoring and more with Docker containers using these rules:
+Multi-service and flexible application lifecycle management with `docker compose` using these rules:

 - `docker.all`: Build images, pull the latest versions, and start containers.
 - `docker.clean`: Stop containers, remove images, and clean up volumes.